The Northerners: Plot

 A surreal black comedy set in a decrepit 1960s housing development.
 When Thomas' mother Martha is drawn into sainthood and changes their home into a shrine this frustrates his father the local butcher, Jacob and he finds it difficult to manage it all with his sexual needs.
 Thomas, 12-year-old son, becomes obsessed with events on the broadcast news – the liberation of the Belgian Congo is taking place and Thomas calls himself Lumumba, after the Congolese leader Patrice Lumumba.
 Thomas spends hours alone in the forest.
-It is there that he meets Agnes, a half-naked woman who lives in the forest and hides at the bottom of a pond and shows him how to breathe underwater by sucking on a stem.
+It is there that he meets Agnes, a half-naked woman who lives in the forest and hides at the bottom of a pond and shows him how to breathe underwater using a reed.
 He is encouraged in this escapism by Simon, the postman who reads all the mail and knows all of the bizarre and intimate secrets of the eccentric inhabitants of the town.

 Meanwhile, Anton a gun-crazed forester moves around the forest in search of trespassers.
 He is incapable of meeting his wife, Elisabeth's needs.
 Adding further complications are two Belgian priests who visit the town, bringing with them an exhibition of Africana and a Negro.
 Jacob turns into a cad and attacks women.
 Thomas has sexual confrontations with Agnes, but often disturbed by his mother's "divine" premonitions.
 Anton who is engaged in activities outside his family life, captures Simon red-handed in his act (looking at the school teacher's subscribed adult magazine) and tries to capture the Negro.
 Anton accidentally kills Agnes and hides the body under the pond.
 The Negro sees this and blinds Anton.
 Later Anton seeks the Negro to kill and finds him, but leaves him alone.
 Elizabeth knowing she is pregnant with Jacob's child leaves Anton, since he has turned asexual.
 Meanwhile, Martha's fasting has rendered her bedridden and the villagers pray at her window believing her to be a saint rather than a depressed woman.
 The church officiates Martha as a saint.
 Things go beyond Jacob can handle.
 Later blind Anton is found dead from the cold under a tree by the Negro.
 The Negro leaves the Town.
 Later through the news its heard Lumumba is murdered, which saddens Thomas.
 Simon comes back to the settlement housing unit as the official post-master, Thomas welcomes him wholeheartedly.